Herriman, Utah

-Herriman (/ˈhɛrɪmən/ HERR-ih-mən) is a city in southwestern Salt Lake County, Utah.
+Herriman (/ˈhɛrɪmən/ HERR-ih-mən) is a city in the Salt Lake City metropolitan area, located in southwestern Salt Lake County, Utah.
 The population was 55,144 as of the 2020 census.
-Although Herriman was a town in 2000, it has since been classified as a fourth-class city by state law.
+Although Herriman was a town in 2000, it has since been classified as a third-class city by state law.
 The city has experienced rapid growth since incorporation in 1999, as its population was just 1,523 at the 2000 census.
 It grew from being the 111th-largest incorporated place in Utah in 2000 to the 14th-largest in 2020.

 History

 Founding

 Herriman was established in 1851 by Henry Harriman, Thomas Jefferson Butterfield, John Jay Stocking, and Robert Cowan Petty.
 A fort was established where the community garden is today.
-The only remnants of Fort Herriman are the two black locust trees that stand where the entrance to the fort once was.
-The Fort was abandoned in 1857 as the Johnston Army came West.
+The only remnants of Fort Herriman are two black locust trees that stand near the entry to the old fort.

 Incorporation

-Herriman remained a small community until 1999, when proactive citizens, including Brett Wood, Michelle Baguley, Marion Millett, Jerry Walker and J. Lynn Crane, went door to door asking people to sign a petition to be incorporated into a town.
+Herriman remained a small community until 1999, when concerned citizens went door to door asking people to sign a petition to be incorporated into a town.
 In 1998 Rose Creek Estates, developed by Watt Homes, started the first "subdivision" with the property under 1 acre.
 Later, Rosecrest, a land developer who acquired some rights in a large area around Herriman, started large-scale residential development.
-Rosecrest is owned by parent company Sorenson Companies founded by the late James LeVoy Sorenson and currently managed by his son.
+Rosecrest is owned by parent company Sorenson Companies founded by the late James LeVoy Sorenson.
 In 2007, Rosecrest won a lawsuit with partner land owners/developers that allowed about 4,000 acre to be annexed out of neighboring city Bluffdale into Herriman to further expand the Rosecrest/Herriman housing projects.
 The lawsuit stemmed from a struggle between Bluffdale city officials, strict city building requirements, and Rosecrest.
-The addition of Rosecrest greatly brought up Herriman's population and enabled the town to be turned into a city.
+The addition of Rosecrest greatly increased Herriman's population and enabled the town to be turned into a city.